Diesel Mechanic FAQ

 - Hands-on activity—You can enjoy a hands-on career that allows you to engage in the kind of work that you find fascinating.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last accessed on April 18, 2019.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited on June 17, 2019.